rust-lang-nursery/taskcluster-crater/notes.md

 12:32 < jonasfj> it'll probably start running soon, then we'll see if it 60g is enough ram 12:35 < jonasfj> note, we often use different workertypes for tests and builds.
 Builds easily saturates CPU and ram, so running multiple builds in parallel is usually pointless..
 12:37 < jonasfj> tests on the other hand are often slow... not running in parallel...
 They are more linear time "intensive", than cpu intensive... so running them in parallel pays off..

+# info about docker

+13:25 < jonasfj> it's pretty trivial... and fast I always test locally...
+13:25 < jonasfj> not in our config... but we could have missed something...
+13:26 < jonasfj> docker run -ti --rm -e ENV_VAR_FROM_TASK=VALUE ubuntu:13.10 <commands from task>
+13:26 < jonasfj> -ti is for interactive terminal output 13:26 < garndt> wonder how bad my virtualbox vm will die if I try it 13:27 < jonasfj> --rm deletes the container when you disconnect...